 If the SoI application is successful, Science Board will invite a full proposal and the applicant will be notified of this by the Science Board secretary.
 The applicant is asked to contact the PPRP secretary, Nicola Hedges, to agree a submission date for the full proposal:

 This deadline will relate to the dates of future PPRP meetings and will not normally exceed six months from the date of SoI consideration.
 This upper time limit is to help prevent the costs and scope of the project varying significantly between the SoI approved by Science Board and the proposal reviewed by PPRP.
-If the full proposal is not submitted within the agreed deadline, applicants may be asked to submit a new SoI for review by Science Board.
+If the full proposal is not submitted within the agreed deadline, you may be asked to submit a new SoI for review by Science Board.

 If more than six months have elapsed, it is generally expected that a second SoI will need to be submitted to ensure that Science Board has the most appropriate and up to date information.
 Please discuss with the relevant programme manager whether or not a second SoI needs to be submitted.

 The cost of the project must not exceed that given in the SoI by more than 15%.
 Should project costs increase by more than this, Science Board may need to reconsider the SoI taking into account the amended costs.
 If the scope of the project has changed significantly from that in the SoI, STFC will request that a new SoI is considered by Science Board.
-In the light of this, it is essential that applicants seek advice from programme managers about any changes to the scope and cost of the project that might affect consideration of the proposal.
+In the light of this, it is essential that you seek advice from programme managers about any changes to the scope and cost of the project that might affect consideration of the proposal.

 Further information relating to the submission of a full proposal to PPRP can be found on the proposal guidelines for applicants.